JaeHyeok-2/JaeHyeok-2/README.md

 ## About Me
 Hi there!
-I'm JaeHyeok Lee, a passionate ```Computer-Vison``` enthusiast with a keen interest in Generative Model, Denoising Recently, I've also been interested in LLM models.
+I'm JaeHyeok Lee, currently attending graduate school at Yonsei University. a passionate ```Computer-Vison``` enthusiast with a keen interest in Generative Model, Denoising
+Recently, I've also been interested in LLM models.
 I love diving deep into complex problems and crafting innovative solutions